Central Catalan: Phonology

+Subdialects

 Empordanese Catalan

 In the Empordà region of Catalonia there is a distinctive Empordanese subdialect.
 As evidenced in writings from the turn of the 19th century by authors such as Joaquim Ruyra, differences between Empordanese and Barcelonese were formerly more pronounced in such areas of usage as the salat definite article (which is still common in Balearic Catalan).
 In the books of Ruyra there are signs of a clear state of diglossia: the more cultured figures, including the narrator, use the standard Barcelona dialect, whilst the local fishermen employ their own dialect.

 Some of the chief differences are: